17 Cleaning Tricks for Hard-to-Clean Household Objects

 Shower curtain liners (or plastic shower curtains)

 Throwing your plastic curtain liner in the wash is all well and good, but that won’t banish mildew for good.
 TipHero recommends adding a cup of vinegar to the washing machine, and only using half the recommended amount of detergent.
 After that, throw the liner into the tub itself, fill the tub with enough water to cover the liner, and add a cup of salt.
 Soak it for three hours.
 The salt helps the liner build up a layer of resistance against mildew.
-Learn how to clean your bathroom in less than 5 minutes.
+Learn how to clean your bathroom in less than five minutes.